Ebola: Mapping the outbreak

 The WHO later confirmed the disease as Ebola.Ebola outbreak: Key stories Disease spreads

-Gueckedou is a major regional trading centre and, by the end of March, Ebola had crossed the border into Liberia and it was confirmed in Sierra Leone in May.
+The Gueckedou prefecture in Guinea, where the outbreak started, is a major regional trading centre and, by the end of March, Ebola had crossed the border into Liberia.
+It was confirmed in Sierra Leone in May.

 In June, MSF described the Ebola outbreak as out of control.